Codeinwp/WooCommerce-Compare-List/readme.txt

 This approach allows users to share their compare lists between their friends to help them choose a product.

 For an eCommerce website, fast page loading speed is a must.
-Slow websites decrease your conversion rate and hurt Search Engines rankings, you should take a look at our beginner's guide on how to find the <a href="http://www.codeinwp.com/blog/fastest-wordpress-hosting/" rel="friend">fastest WordPress hosting</a> for your WooCommerce website.
+Slow websites decrease your conversion rate and hurt Search Engines rankings, you should take a look at our beginner's guide on how to find the <a href="http://www.codeinwp.com/blog/fastest-wordpress-hosting/">fastest WordPress hosting</a> for your WooCommerce website.

 ### Use shortcode ###